-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 Oh yes.

-You don't mean before the campaign, just before the—
+You don't mean before the campaign, just before the —

 Well, I knew about it starting in late spring of 2016 going into the summer, and then we began to pick up clues.
-Like, for example, we later learned in September that our intelligence community, led by the Director of National Intelligence Jim Clapper, the director of the CIA John Brennan, had concluded that there was a campaign of disinformation, a cyber campaign against my campaign, against me, and it was meant to discredit me, defeat me if they could, and to help Trump.
+Like, for example, we later learned in September that our intelligence community, led by the director of national intelligence, Jim Clapper; the director of the CIA, John Brennan, had concluded that there was a campaign of disinformation, a cyber campaign against my campaign, against me, and it was meant to discredit me, defeat me if they could, and to help Trump.

 The Podesta emails that they had hacked.
 So you think the timing was intentional —